Political Science Vs. Sociology for UPSC

 - You don’t need a background in political science to select this optional.
 Anyone can learn this subject provided they have the interest since it is not too technical.

-- On an average, lesser number of people takes up political science as compared to sociology, so there is lesser competition.
+- On average, a lesser number of people takes up political science as compared to sociology, so there is lesser competition.

 Cons of Political Science